 Morphine Abuse Side Effects

 Both short- and long-term morphine side effects exist.
 While morphine is an effective pain reliever in patients recovering from surgery or undergoing cancer treatment, morphine addiction and abuse side effects can be severe.
-Knowing the effects that accompany addiction can help people be aware of their own health and risk level for developing addiction.
+Knowing the effects that accompany addiction can help people be aware of their own health and risk level for developing an addiction.

 - Short-Term Side Effects